saharmor/supercode/README.md

-# SuperSurf
+# SuperCode

-SuperSurf is a simple macOS menu bar application that provides voice command functionality using the SpeechRecognition library.
+SuperCode is a simple macOS menu bar application that provides voice command functionality using the SpeechRecognition library.
 It allows you to speak commands starting with the word "surf" and displays notifications for recognized commands.

 ## Features